aws-samples/baseline-environment-on-aws/usecases/blea-guest-fsxn-data-analytics-sample/doc/README.md

 | IAM Access Analyzer | Account or organization | Baseline environment |
 | AWS Organizations SCPs | Organization-level guardrails | Management account |

-> ⚠️ If deploying without a BLEA governance base, enable these services manually before deploying this template to satisfy Government Cloud audit requirements.
+> ⚠️ If deploying without a BLEA governance base, enable these services manually before deploying this template to satisfy security audit requirements.

 ### What This Template Provides